NomicFoundation/hardhat/packages/hardhat-vyper/README.md

 #@ endif
 ```

-We currently do NOT support this feature.
+We do NOT support this feature.
 An error will be thrown every time that, when compiling a contract, the directive `#@ if mode == "test":` is found.

 ### Additional notes